Jack-Q/blog/themes/jack-q-blog/README.md

     x = \frac{1}{y}
   {% endmath %}
   ```
-  By default, the math expression will be rendered in a seperated block, which
+  By default, the math expression will be rendered in a separated block, which
   is the "display" style in LaTeX.
   To display a expression within the document, use the `inline` option,
   ```md